Darkness Brings Light

-Many times I would train my brain on awaking and say thank you Abba Father that I slept and had shelter and that you are taking care of me.
-In the midst of my tears and fears, I would ponder Philippians 4:8.
+I would often train my brain on awaking and say thank you, Abba Father, that I slept and had shelter and You took care of me.
+Amid my tears and fears, I would ponder Philippians 4:8.
 I would speak to myself, “Tekoa think of something right now that is true, honest, just, pure, lovely, and of a good report.
 Think about these things!

 The Father caused manna to fall from heaven, and eventually, all the things I lost came back.
 I learned so much from the pain that I wouldn’t trade one moment of it, but I still lack being grateful in other areas.
 Let me give you some examples.

 If you’re reading this, you have eyes that work, but over 39 million people are blind.
 They will never see the beautiful fall colors adorning the hills.
-If you are reading this most likely, you have internet access.
+If you are reading this, most likely, you have internet access.
 Did you know that sixty percent of the world doesn’t have internet access?
 Let’s discuss electricity.
 One statistic shows 1.3 Billion People are living in the dark tonight.
 More statistics that caused me to scratch my head involve a simple glass of water.
 We have bottled water here in America.
 You can get water from Fuji or buy purifiers with filters to cleanse it of more waste.
-But 783 million people do not have access to clean water, and almost 2.5 billion do not have access to adequate sanitation.
+But 783 million people do not have access to clean water, and almost 2.5 billion do not have adequate sanitation access.
 Disease.
 How many pairs of shoes do we own?
 Coats?
 So many small things go unnoticed.

 A precious gift was given to me today and also to you.
 We woke up.
 We can never get this day back again.
 Tomorrow is not promised.